eeshvardasikcm/eeshvardasikcm/README.md

 as much physical strength and
 code typing a C++ does.

+### AyurProject

+[AyurProject](https://github.com/eeshvardasikcm?tab=projects)

 part of my AyurProject is to
 start writing some C++.

-Hopefully carbon project will be able to allow me to contribute after I have incorporated C++ into my normal workflow.

-### AyurProject

-[AyurProject](https://github.com/eeshvardasikcm?tab=projects)
+I will not be depending on
+carbon project and carbon language.

+I will be writing my own C++
+implementation for AyurProject.

+I am separating AyurProject from carbon project for at least one year. all work that I do for at least one year will not be part of carbon project.
+I will also not be using anything from carbon project over the next year.

 ### Shrota name changed to AyurProject

 Sevaware licensing created as a fork from my Veganware licensing.

 I have been narrowing the scope of my development activities.
-Carbon Project is taking up much of my development time.
-Many of my development tasks are meant for simplifying contributions to carbon project.

 I have been archiving some repositories.
 Many private repositories have been archived.